thomasread99/linux_pam_nfc/README.md

 * libnfc installed on your system (see setup for details)
 * A physical NFC card reader and tags
 * Create an empty file called pam_nfc.conf in /etc/
+* An Android phone with NFC, and the app installed (in the app folder)

 ## SETUP
 ### NFC SETUP